Janet Yellen on Cardi B’s recession prediction: ‘I don’t have that much time for her’ - NewsBreak

 “Do you know who Cardi B is?”
 CNBC’s Andrew Ross Sorkin asked Yellen on Thursday at the New York Times’s DealBook D.C. policy forum.

 “I mean, I don’t have that much time for her.
-But I am alive,” Yellen, 75, replied in the affirmative with a laugh.Pence’s legal team found election fraud claims minor, unverifiable before Jan.
-6
+But I am alive,” Yellen, 75, replied in the affirmative with a laugh.Saudi Arabia buys Fourth of July weekend in North Plains

 Sorkin then pointed to a recent tweet from the “Up” rapper, in which she asked her 23 million followers , “When y’all think they going to announce that we going into a recession?”